Auto-Renewal Car Insurance: How It Works and How to Opt Out

 Renewal Notice Requirements & State Laws

 Insurers are legally required to notify you before your policy auto-renews.
 The exact timeline varies by state, but most states require a minimum of 30 days' advance notice.
-Some states mandate 45 or even 60 days for certain circumstances such as non-renewal or significant rate increases.
+Some states mandate 45 or even 60 days for circumstances such as non-renewal or significant rate increases.

 Key Notice Requirements by Scenario